Spinal Motion Restriction and EMS

 A new position paper on spinal motion restriction (SMR) was issued by the American College of Surgeons (ACS), American College of Emergency Physicians (ACEP) and the National Association of EMS Physicians (NAEMSP).
 It is another in a series of position papers on the topic and it may be the best yet on the topic.
 It can be found here.

 The position paper answers questions many have had about what devices are acceptable and how and when they should be used.
 This should help with leveling the playing field on a topic that has been in a state of flux for some time.
 We’ve created a flowchart to help teach your students about SMR.
-Download the Flowchart (PDF)
+Download the flowchart (PDF) or purchase the poster set for your classroom.

 The position paper makes some helpful statements.
 Here are some highlights and the teaching implications for each.